Connected Vehicles

 SOA: The Game Changer in Automotive SW Development

-While today’s cars are still made of steel, rubber, glass, plastic, and other materials just like their counterparts from the past, today’s software is truly the star of the show.
-There are three key players (among the hundreds of people involved in creating a vehicle) involved in the design and development of the software-defined vehicle - the Software Architect, the Software Developer, and the App Developer.
+There are three players (among the hundreds involved in creating a vehicle) that play a crucial part in the design and development of the software-defined vehicle - the Software Architect, the Software Developer, and the App Developer.

-The SW architect designs the overall architecture of the vehicle, laying out the structure of the different hardware and software components and systems that the vehicle will require in order to run properly.
-This architecture is provided to the SW developers who generally work for an OEM or Tier 1 supplier and build the car’s operational software.
-Finally, the app developers are hard at work creating all of the applications that a driver might want or need as well as background apps for vehicle functionality.
-As cars become more like smartphones, drivers will expect an “app store” where they can simply download and run the desired app.
+The SW Architect (or several) designs the overall architecture of the vehicle, laying out the structure of the different hardware/software components and systems the vehicle needs.
+This architecture is provided to the SW Developers who work for an OEM or Tier 1 Supplier and build the car’s operational software.
+Finally, App Developers create applications available to drivers for download or background apps running for vehicle functionality.
+As cars become more like smartphones, drivers are expecting new features available for download at their fingertips and even an “app store” where they can simply download and run the desired app.

-To truly maximize the SW-defined vehicle, the SW architects and app developers need flexibility and platforms that can be upgraded wirelessly anywhere in the world.
+To truly maximize the software-defined vehicle, the SW architects and app developers need flexibility and platforms that can be upgraded anywhere in the world, using Over-the-Air (OTA) updates.
 However, with the current development cycle, they face many significant challenges.

 SW Architects Need Flexibility and Visibility

-Currently, vehicle design couples the software to the hardware, preventing desired flexibility to make changes post-production as new needs are uncovered.
-SW architects have to design the E/E architecture based almost entirely on the current (or near future) needs with a clear view as to how each piece of software will interact with the hardware.
-This means that any future upgrades in response to emerging needs would have to go through a long and complicated testing and integration process, resulting in a very long time to market.
+Currently, when an OEM develops or purchases an ECU or other hardware system for the vehicle, the software comes coupled to the hardware for the specific use for which it was designed.
+This prevents the flexibility to make changes or updates post-production.
+SW architects have to design the E/E architecture based on current (or near future) needs with a clear indication as to how each piece of software will interact with its corresponding hardware as well as all other hardware in the vehicle.
+This means that any future upgrades in response to emerging needs would have to go through a long and complicated testing and integration process, resulting in a very long time-to-market.

-The vehicles of the future are all about agility, quick adaptation, and adding new features and apps almost instantly based on customer demands and requests.
-SOA can provide SW architects with the flexibility and visibility needed to respond quickly and release updates and/or new products to market much more efficiently.
+The SDVs of the future are meant to be agile, able to quickly adapt to new trends, and welcome new features and apps based on customer demands and requests.
+Automotive SOA can provide SW architects with the flexibility and visibility needed to respond quickly and release updates and/or new products to market much more efficiently.

 SW Developers are Shackled by Rigid Limitations

-In order to create programs that align with the new definition of automotive software development, developers need to remove their shackles and embrace the freedom and flexibility to develop and test products independently of other applications and hardware.
-A more streamlined process would result in a faster time to market and the ability to respond to changing market demands quickly.
+To create programs aligned with the new definition of automotive software development, developers need the freedom and flexibility to develop and test products independently of other applications and hardware.
+A more streamlined process would result in a faster time to market and the ability to quickly respond to changing market demands.

 Unlocking Creativity for App Developers

-The sky's the limit when it comes to new apps that can be developed and integrated into cars to enhance the driving experience.
-But the current reality means y production lines need to have many software versions for different car models and most post-production changes need to be made in person at certified locations - a hassle for the car owner.
+The sky is the limit when it comes to automotive apps - especially those developed to enhance the driving experience.
+But the current reality requires production lines to have many software versions for different car models and most post-production changes must be made in person at certified locations - a hassle for the car owner.

 GK-CTA- Secure Automotive SOA WP 01